abrisco/rules_helm/README.md

 helm_upgrade(<a href="#helm_upgrade-name">name</a>, <a href="#helm_upgrade-data">data</a>, <a href="#helm_upgrade-helm_opts">helm_opts</a>, <a href="#helm_upgrade-install_name">install_name</a>, <a href="#helm_upgrade-opts">opts</a>, <a href="#helm_upgrade-package">package</a>)
 </pre>

-Produce a script for performing a helm upgrade action
+Produce an executable for performing a `helm upgrade` operation.

 **ATTRIBUTES**